Reach out! We’re available by email or phone and can answer all of your questions.

 - Sample Types Serum, Plasma, Urine, Respiratory Vapor, Tissue Culture Media, Fecal Extracts, Feathers, Hair

 - Species Corticosterone is identical across species

 - Samples/Plate 39 in Duplicate

 - Standard Curve

 Corticosterone (Kendall’s Compound ‘B’) is a glucocorticoid secreted by the cortex of the adrenal gland.
-It is produced in response to stimulation of the adrenal cortex by ACTH and is the precursor of aldosterone.
-Corticosterone is a major indicator of stress and is the major stress steroid produced in non-human mammals.
-Studies involving corticosterone and levels of stress have found evidence of impairment of long term memory retrieval, chronic corticosterone elevation due to dietary restrictions, and corticosterone elevation in response to burn injuries.
-In addition to stress levels, corticosterone is believed to play a decisive role in sleep-wake patterns.
+It is produced in the adrenal cortex upon stimulation by ACTH and is the precursor of aldosterone.
+Corticosterone is a significant indicator of stress and is the prominent stress steroid produced in non-human mammals.
+Studies involving corticosterone and stress levels have found evidence of impairment of long-term memory retrieval, chronic corticosterone elevation due to dietary restrictions, and corticosterone elevation in response to burn injuries.
+In addition to stress levels, corticosterone plays a decisive role in sleep-wake patterns.